 These projects will further improve connections from local roads to main arterial networks, introduce improved walking and cycling amenities, provide an improved urban design, and enhance safety for all road users.

-Funding from Auckland Council's Local Residential Growth Fund has been approved to investigate the 3 Albany projects.
+Funding from Auckland Council's Local Residential Growth Fund has been approved to investigate the 3 road projects.